Jay00101/Budgeting-Dashboard/README.md

 The Budgeting Dashboard is under continuous development, with exciting future enhancements planned:

 * **Robust Offline Support with IndexedDB**: Full implementation of IndexedDB will replace `localStorage` for more scalable, reliable, and efficient data persistence, significantly improving offline usability.
-* **User Accounts & Cloud Synchronization**: Introduction of a backend system to enable user accounts, secure cloud storage for financial data, and seamless synchronization across multiple devices.
 * **Comprehensive Budgeting Goals**: Development of features allowing users to set specific spending limits for various categories and track their progress towards financial objectives.
 * **Automated Recurring Transactions**: A module to define and manage recurring income and expense entries, streamlining the tracking of regular financial activities.
 * **Advanced AI Financial Insights**: Further enhancement of AI algorithms to include predictive analytics, highly personalized financial recommendations, and more sophisticated, granular anomaly detection capabilities.